Kukkhato Khuni

 Kukkhato Khuni is a Bangladeshi Bengali language film released in 2000.
-The film is directed and produced by Montazur Rahman Akbar.
-The film is based on the biography of Ershad Sikder.
-Although the director did not admit it.
-The story of the film is written by Abdullah Zahir Babu.
-The film topped the list of highest grossing films of 2000.
+The film was directed and produced by Montazur Rahman Akbar.
+The film based on the biography of Ershad Sikder, although the director did not admit it.
+The story of the film was written by Abdullah Zahir Babu.
+The film topped the list of highest grossing films of 2000. in 79 hall, which was the first widest release for any Bangladeshi film.

 Plot

 The infamous Godfather simply cut off the hands of a young man's father, and in retaliation, the young man gradually becomes a notorious murderer.